tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 evince $DIR/output/calmas_common_pca.pdf
 ```

-Click below to view both PCA plots you've just generated along with one run using all SNPs across the genome with MAF >5% (the last plot includes all
+Click below to view the PCA plots you've just generated along with one run using all SNPs across the genome with MAF >5% (the last plot includes all
 individuals from the Masoko sex determination study with morph information).

 <details>